Pragalbh26/Farmlink-AI/README.md

 Beyond the marketplace, AgriConnect brings together the tools a farmer actually needs in one place: transport booking to move harvests to buyers, location-based weather alerts, an AI crop disease detector that identifies issues from a photo and suggests treatment, and a chatbot that answers farming queries in plain language while helping farmers find relevant government schemes and check loan eligibility.

-Built as a final-year capstone project, with a focus on usability for low-literacy and low-bandwidth users across rural India.
+Built with a focus on usability for low-literacy and low-bandwidth users across rural India.

 Quick feature list (optional, if you want bullets under the description):